robotlolita/robotlolita.github.io/_drafts/a-monad-in-practicality-controlling-time.md

 imperative program.
 But this formulation of futures force you not to rely on the implicit ordering of your source code, because there's no way to know when each value will be available.
-So, the following program is automatically excluded, and with it a class of complexities:
+So, the following program is automatically excluded, taking down with it a whole class of
+complexities:

 ```js
 var a = read('/foo')
 var b = a + read('/bar')  // can't access `a` yet.
 ```

-If one needs to access the value of a future, they need to do so explicitly by invoking the `chain` method and providing a computation to run once the value is made available.
-In essence, futures force you to give up on the implicit dependency on time (and source order), and buy into explicit dependency on actual values.
+If one needs to access the value of a Future, they need to do so explicitly by invoking the `chain` method and providing a computation to run once the value is made available.
+In essence, Futures force you to give up on the implicit dependency on time (and source order), and buy into explicit dependency on actual values.